swiftlang/swift-evolution/proposals/NNNN-nonisolated-for-global-actor-cutoff.md

 * Functions
 * Stored properties of classes that are `let` and `Sendable`

 Additionally, under [SE-0434: Usability of global-actor-isolated types](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0434-global-actor-isolated-types-usability.md), `nonisolated` is allowed to be written on mutable `Sendable` storage of globally-isolated value types.

-In this proposal, we expand the above rules by allowing annotating the declarations listed below with  `nonisolated`.
+In this proposal, we expand the above rules by allowing annotating more declarations with `nonisolated`.
+The first batch of these rules is specifically targeting the global actor inference "cut-off", while the second focuses on usability improvements allowing `nonisolated` to be written on more kinds of storage.

+### Allowing `nonisolated` to prevent global actor inference

-### 1. Protocols
+#### Protocols

 This proposal allows `nonisolated` attribute to be applied on protocol declarations: